Filing Fee for Small Claims Court cases in San Francisco County

 The Civic Center Courthouse is located at:

-Small Claims Court is a special court whose purpose is to handle cases an efficient, inexpensive fashion.
+Small claims court is a special court where disputes between parties are handled quickly and inexpensively.
 The procedures and rules of evidence for small claims court cases in San Francisco are the same for any County in California.
 The rules for small claims court are simple and informal compared to the rules of regular civil cases.
-The person or business that files the action is the plaintiff.
-The party who is being sued is known as the defendant.
+The party who files the action or claim is known as the plaintiff.
+The Defendant is the person or business that is being sued.
 For small claims court cases in California, neither the plaintiff or the defendant is allowed to hire an attorney to represent them at the hearing.
-But, each party can talk to and ask questions to an attorney before or after the hearing if they wish.
+However, you are able to consult and speak with an attorney before or after the small claims court hearing.

-Each County has its own Superior Court.
-The length of time between when the case is filed and when the hearing is varies for each county in California (and even within each county).
-Generally, you will go to court between twenty and seventy days after the claim is filed.
+San Francisco County has its own Superior Court.
+Time between when the case is filed to when the case is heard vary amongst each County (and even within the same County).
+Generally, the small claims court trial should be between twenty and seventy days after the case is filed.
 However, because of state cuts to the court’s budget, most hearings are now being set well past the seventy day mark.

 I need help getting my dog back.